RugvedSoman/PBI_P2/README.md

 A clear grasp of these aspects will provide a solid foundation for performing meaningful and accurate analysis.

-Dimension table : It will have the static data like details of customer and products
+Dimension table : It will have the static data like details of customer and products.

-Fact table : It will have the data about the transactions
+Fact table : It will have the data about the transactions.

 - gdb041:
   - dim_customer